kuhn-ruess/cmdbsyncer-docs/docs/installation/setup_offline.md

     then installs and upgrades `cmdbsyncer` itself from that wheel, so the target server receives the Syncer in one go.
 Without the flag, the bundle contains only the third-party dependencies.

-!!! tip
-    To ship the [Enterprise Edition](enterprise.md) as well, combine the flag with `--include-enterprise`.
-This pulls the latest `cmdbsyncer-enterprise` release from PyPI and installs it on top of the open-core package.
-The license JWT still has to be placed on the target server separately — the bundle only ships the code.

 ## Transfer the Bundle